Skip to Main Content

 The adoption and enforcement of building codes – particularly the International Wildland Urban Interface Code – is one method to mitigate the impacts of wildfires and enhance resilience.

-Retrofitting structures to the Code Council’s Wildland-Urban Interface Code could provide $2 to as much as $8 in mitigation benefits for each $1 invested.
-The IWUIC addresses the specific risks to people and structures in the WUI, providing solutions to manage vegetation and fuels, protecting homes, communities, and other systems at risk.
+According to FEMA, retrofitting structures to the IWUIC could provide as much as $8 in mitigation benefits for every $1 invested.
+The IWUIC addresses the specific risks to people and structures in the WUI, providing solutions to manage vegetation and fuels, protecting homes, communities and other systems at risk.